bevyengine/rfcs/rfcs/45-stageless.md

 **In summary:**

-- builder syntax: marginal improvement every adding individual systems
+- builder syntax: marginal improvement over adding individual systems

 - array syntax: looks pretty but is literally impossible
 - tuple syntax: looks pretty but is limited to 12 elements
 - `vec!`-like macro syntax: looks OK but, uh, uses macros